ankraft/onem2m-jupyter-notebooks/README.md

 <a name="running"></a>
 ## Running

-The local installation of Jupyter Notebooks can be run with the command:
+The local installation of Jupyter Notebooks can be run with one of the following commands:

+- Running with Jupyter Labs (preferred):

+		jupyter labs --NotebookApp.token='' __START__.ipynb

+- Running with Jupyter Notebook (classic):

 		jupyter notebook --NotebookApp.token='' __START__.ipynb